reactjs/react.dev/content/warnings/invalid-hook-call-warning.md

     npm ls react

 If you see more than one React, you'll need to figure out why this happens and fix your dependency tree.
 For example, maybe a library you're using incorrectly specifies `react` as a dependency (rather than a peer dependency).
-Until such a library is fixed, [Yarn resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/) is one possible workaround.
+Until that library is fixed, [Yarn resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/) is one possible workaround.

 You can also try to debug this problem by adding some logs and restarting your development server: